Mike Belshe

 Academic History

-• Mike started his career at Hewlett-Packard then moved to Netscape Communications, where he worked on the Netscape Enterprise Server.
+• He began his tech career as a Software Engineer at Hewlett Packard before joining Netscape in 1995, where he worked on the Netscape Enterprise server.

-• After Netscape he joined Good Technology before co-founding Lookout Software with Eric Hahn.
+• After leaving Netscape, he joined Good Technology before co-founding Lookout Software with Eric Hahn.

-• He submitted SPDY to the IETF in 2011, and was an author of HTTP/2.
+• He joined the Google Chrome team in 2006, submitted SPDY to the IETF in 2011, and was the author of HTTP/2.